Terms and Conditions

 If a single person occupies a double room they will usually be asked to pay a single supplement.

 29. Travel Advice.
-Before you travel, check the FCO website at for advice and the latest information about Maldives.
+Before you travel, check the FCO website at for advice and the latest information about your holiday destination.

 31. Advance Passenger Information (APIS).
 Passenger information is required in advance by a number of countries and airlines.
 It is your responsibility to provide this information to us or the airline as instructed.
 Failure to do so may result in you being denied boarding or refused entry to your destination.
 You will be liable for any additional costs incurred.